Montessori Method

 Includes a full range of Montessori materials appropriate to the age for which it is prepared.

-Principle 5: The adults in the Montessori environment exhibit and apply the principles of Montessori pedagogy through:
+Principle 5: The adults in the Montessori environment exhibit and apply the principles of Montessori

 -